kurtekat/shaiya-episode-6/README.md

 The intent is to provide episode 6 client support.
 The best way to contribute is to report issues.
 Please don't send code because it's a pain in the ass to review, etc.

-### Pull Requests

-Pull requests are not welcome.
-GitHub doesn't allow the pull requests tab to be disabled.

 ### Issues

 Send me an email.